allyourbankarebelongtous/pleb-vpn/README.md

 **How much does it cost?**
 Pleb-VPN is free.
 What you will need to pay for is a server (in this guide referred to as a VPS-Virtual Private Server), to tunnel your traffic to and fro so your home IP isn't released.
 The server is what costs money.
-You can rent your own VPS and manage the server yourself, it isn't that difficult and there are lots of guides to refer to.
+You can rent your own VPS and manage the server yourself; it isn't that difficult and there are lots of guides to refer to.
 However, you'll end up spending at least $5.00 US per month.
-You can subscribe to TunnelSats and get hybrid mode, but you will spend $3.00 US per month, and you will only get hybrid (no private VPN), and only on one node.
+You can subscribe to TunnelSats and get hybrid mode, but you will spend $3.00 US per month, and you will only get hybrid (no private VPN), and only on one node implementation.
 OR you can share a VPS with a pleb and split the cost, or share with three and lower the cost further!
-Another alternative is to subscribe to mine, the details are below but the basic service is $2.00 US per month.
+Another alternative is to subscribe to mine, the details are below and the basic service is $2.00 US per month.

 **How is this different than TunnelSats?**
 Good question.
 It's really not that much different.
 TunnelSats uses one or more